-Garchomp Part 2Tags: Build
+Garchomp Part 2Tags: think, design, and build

 Task: Build the Chassis